TIMELINE OF SIGNIFICANT DATES

 New Headquarters building constructed at 1320 N. Eastern Avenue in East Los Angles.
 Named the Klinger Center upon Fire Chief Klinger’s Retirement in 1969.
 The building cost $320,000 to build.

-The 40,000 acre “Sulphur Springs” brush/forest fire fought with Angeles National Forest joint command.
+The 40,000 acre “Sulphur Springs” brush/forest fire fought with U.S. Forest Service in the Angeles National Forest as joint command.

-Chief Engineer Cecil R. Gehr was killed in a traffic accident while responding to a brush fire in Little Tujunga Canyon.
+Fire Chief Cecil R. Gehr was killed in a traffic accident while responding to a brush fire in Little Tujunga Canyon.

 Chief Deputy Keith Klinger named Chief Engineer of the Los Angeles County Fire Department.